Tux Machines

 9to5Linux

-9to5Linux Weekly Roundup: December 22nd, 2024
+9to5Linux Weekly Roundup: February 2nd, 2025

-I want to thank all the people who sent us donations.
-I also want to thank you all for your continued support by commenting, liking, sharing, and boosting the articles, following us on social media, and last but not least thank you for sending us feedback.
-I also want to wish you all a Merry Christmas and happy holidays!
+I want to thank all the people who sent us donations, your generosity is appreciated ❤️.
+I also want to thank all of you for your continued support by commenting, liking, sharing, and boosting the articles, following us on social media, and, last but not least, thank you for sending us feedback.

 Disempowering Technologies: How Google and Microsoft Harm Universities